ExistensialReset/flowmosr/ethos/THE_HARM_BOUNDARY_PROTOCOL.md

 ## 1. Principles

 - Victim safety is the highest priority.
-- Irreversible measures (permanent containment, denial of contact) require **clear and convincing evidence**, documented proportionality, and a **named independent decision-maker or lottery-selected panel**.
+- Irreversible measures (permanent containment, denial of contact) require **clear and convincing evidence**, documented proportionality, and a **named independent decision-maker or panel**.
 - All actions must be **documented**, timestamped, and subject to **appeals**.
 - Interim safety measures may be enacted immediately on **credible, corroborated information**, but must be followed by full independent review within **14 days**.
-- **Panel members are selected by lottery** from a qualified pool; no one is permanently assigned.
-Panels must include at least one member independent of the immediate Node.

 ---

-## 2. Panel Lottery Mechanism

-**Panel Selection via Lottery**

-- **Qualified Pool**: All eligible Node members except those in the immediate Node affected by the incident.
-- **Training Requirement**: Members must complete mandatory short training on trauma-informed review, conflict-of-interest handling, and evidence standards.
-- **Conflict-of-Interest Screening**: Each candidate signs a declaration; direct relations to parties are automatically excluded.
-- **Verifiable Lottery**: Random selection must be auditable via cryptographic seed or third-party service; logs include timestamp, seed, and winning IDs.
-- **Recusal and Anonymity**: Panelists may recuse themselves; reasons are documented.
-Individual votes may be anonymized in reports.
-- **Quorum and Supermajority**: Panels require quorum (e.g., 4 selected, at least 3 present).
-Supermajority (≥3 of 4) is needed for veto exceptions.
-- **Rotation**: No member may be selected more than X times per year (e.g., 2) to distribute workload.
-- **Audit and Transparency**: All selections and decisions logged with timestamps, responsible panelists, evidence summary, and decision text.
-Annual independent technical review of lottery system required.

----

-## 3. Interim Measures and Review
+## 2. Interim Measures and Review

 - **Initiation**: Interim measures (temporary isolation, restriction, or separation) may be enacted immediately when a report is received.
-- **Full Review Deadline**: Full independent review must be **initiated and documented within 14 days** of enactment; the initiating decision-maker must record the review start date and responsible reviewer in the auditable register.
+- **Review deadline**: Full independent review must be **initiated and documented within 14 days** of enactment; the initiating decision-maker must record the review start date and responsible reviewer in the auditable register.
+- **Extension limits**:
+  - Maximum extension per interval: 7 days
+  - Total maximum extension before panel decision: 42 days
-- **Extension**: Any extension beyond 14 days requires written justification, independent panel approval, and must be re-reviewed at least every 7 days until full review is complete.
+  - Each extension must include written justification, be approved by an independent panel, and be logged with responsible members.
-- **Documentation**: Evidence relied upon, rationale for proportionality, decisions, and timelines must be logged with timestamps in an auditable register.
+- **Documentation**: Evidence relied upon, rationale for proportionality, and decisions must be logged with timestamps in an auditable register.

 ---

-## 4. Definition of Relapse
+## 3. Definition of Relapse

 - **Relapse** is a materially similar act or pattern that meets the policy's definition of **Unforgivable Harm**.
 - **Operational evidence types** that may establish relapse include: